Using AlphaFold on Berzelius

 MSA Searches in Parallel

 The three independent sequential MSA searches can be arranged in parallel to accelerate the job.
-The parallelisation can be enabled by setting the flag -P 3.
+You can enable parallelization by setting the flag -P 3.

 • jackhmmer(uniref90) + template_searcher(pdb)